-Progression Route College/University/Employment Careers: Performer, composer, journalist, primary and secondary teaching, sound engineer, media and TV, radio, film industry, music therapy, computer game design, graduate training schemes, music theatre
+Progression Route College/University/Employment Careers: Performer, composer, journalist, primary and secondary teaching, s and TV, radio, film industry, music therapy, computer game design, graduate theatre --- --

 Unit 1: Performing

 Course Format Unit 2: Understanding

-Unit 3: Composition
+Unit 3: Composition and Analysis

 This course is designed with three groups of pupils in mind.
 The first is the music lover who wishes to study music for pleasure, the second is the pupil who wishes to gain the qualification for entrance into a non-music course.
 The final pupil is the young person who wishes to continue studying music in further education.